woossi0/suite/docs/usermanual/source/dataadmin/importer/guireference.rst

 Layer Importer user interface reference
 =======================================

 The Layer Importer user interface is a component of the GeoServer web interface.
-You can access it from the :ref:`dashboard` and clicking on :guilabel:`Layer Importer`, or by going to GeoServer and clicking on :guilabel:`Import Data`, found on the left side of the screen after logging in.
+You can access it from the GeoServer web interface by clicking the :guilabel:`Import Data` link, found on the left side of the screen after logging in.

 Data sources page
 -----------------